thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-but-compliance.md

 ---

+Compliance is an often-cited reason to introduce all sorts of wasteful non-value-adding activities.

 > For us we do [feature branching] because it is the least worst solution when you need to be compliant and implement segregation of duties, enforce 4 eyes principles, strict legal rules, get audited by the national bank, etc… We do strive to automate everything in our pipeline though, so we limit the damage and get the smallest possible delays in the process.
 I do agree with all you wrote in your post though.
 >
 > ...